Uncovering variability in human driving behavior through automatic extraction of similar traffic scenes from large naturalistic datasets: Case Study: Results

 Figure~\ref{fig:situation_spread} also shows that the resulting spread is larger in the longitudinal direction than in the lateral direction.
 For example, in longitudinal positions, the maximum difference between the found sets and the selected example is approximately $25~m$ where the maximum lateral deviation is approximately $2~m$.
 These values correspond to the used $\lambda$ value of $10$.

 The variability in the results does depend on the amount of data and the scene of interest.
-The proposed method finds the closest available sets, so if the example represents a more common scene or the dataset to search in is larger, lower variability in the found context sets can be expected.
-The variability can also be reduced by selecting fewer context sets i.e. select the $N=100$ closest set instead of the $N=250$, but this is a trade-off with the power of the resulting variability estimation.
+The proposed method finds the closest available sets, so if the example represents a more common scene or the dataset to search is larger, lower variability in the found context sets can be expected.
+The variability in results can also be reduced by selecting fewer context sets i.e. select the $N=100$ closest set instead of the $N=250$, but this is a trade-off with the power of the resulting variability estimation.

 Among other use cases, these results can be used for research targeting the variability in human responses to similar traffic contexts.
-To illustrate the utility of the results, Figure~\ref{fig:hausdorff_results} shows these human responses: some drivers make a lane change while most remain car following and slow down.
+To illustrate the utility of the results, Figure~\ref{fig:hausdorff_results} shows these human responses.
+26 drivers (10\%) responded to this scenario by changing lanes within 3 seconds, 62 drivers (25 \%) slowed down by more than 1 \% of their initial velocity, and the other 162 drivers (65 \%) did not slow down or change lanes within the 3 second period.

 The figure also shows kernel density estimations of the longitudinal and lateral distributions for multiple points in time.
 These estimated distributions could be used to validate driver models that make predictions in the form of distributions.
-The figure illustrates two potential benefits of the proposed method: the method can be used to extract scenes to which humans respond with different tactical behaviors, and distributions on human behavior can be estimated from the responses to these selected scenes.
+The figure illustrates two potential benefits of the proposed method: the method can be used to extract scenes to which humans respond with different tactical behaviors, and distributions of human behavior can be estimated from the responses to these selected scenes.